l3enny/dissertation/OUTLINE.md

 6. Modeling
     1. Global Models (Brief review of theory)
     2. Electric Field Estimates
-    3. Particle-in-Cell (Brief review of theory)
-    4. Comparison of EEDFs from PIC and Boltzmann Solutions
     5. Comparison of Emissions to Model
 7. Conclusions
     1. Overview of Results